Disney Inspired Faux Leather Earrings

 The basic fish hook earrings below are easy to work with.
 These are my favorite choice for pinched leather earrings.

-These French hooks with balls are also easy to work with.
+French hooks with balls are also easy to work with.
 You don’t need pliers or jump ring tools to work with these hooks.
 There are links to various colors at the top of this post.
 A photo of the French hooks with balls is shown below.

 Working with Earrings Hooks

-It doesn’t take much to put together the earrings with the first type of hook.
+It doesn’t take much to put together earrings.
 You either need a couple of pairs of pliers or a jump ring tool and one pair of pliers.
-You can get the two tools below along with a full kit of earring hooks and jump rings AND sheets of faux leather in this inexpensive DIY earring kit on Amazon.
-It is the perfect starter set and a great gift for anyone that likes to DIY.
+You can get the two tools below along with a full kit of earring hooks and jump rings on Amazon.
+It is the perfect starter set.
+Great for you if you’re getting started and a great gift for anyone that likes to DIY.

 The jump ring tool and pliers below come in the kit linked above.